hemalis/credit_risk_analysis/README.md

 - ClusterCentroids Undersampling doesn't work well with the dataset although is has higher precision for high-risk loans compared to SMOTE technique but recall is on lowest side.

-- SMOTEEN provides smiliar results to SMOTE techniques with little higher balanced accuracy score.
-Average precision and recall are same as SMOTE.
+- SMOTEEN provides better recall for high-risk loans compared to all above models but average recall is still on the lower side.

 - Balanced Random Forest Classifier algorithm works better then sampling techniques and it has higher average precision and recall compared to other techniques above.
 Recall for high-risk loan is still a concern for this model.